jsal13/blog/md/elasticsearch-tutorial-01.md

 ## Setting Things up for the Tutorial

-Since I'm using docker compose to run my local elastisearch toy, I need to increase our Docker memory limit in WSL to 4GB, as per [this note](https://www.elastic.co/guide/en/elasticsearch/reference/8.12/docker.html#_configure_and_start_the_cluster).
+Since I'm using docker compose to run my local Elastisearch toy, I need to increase our Docker memory limit in WSL to 4GB, as per [this note](https://www.elastic.co/guide/en/elasticsearch/reference/8.12/docker.html#_configure_and_start_the_cluster).
 The rest is easy: copy their `.env` and `docker-compose.yaml` file (on the same page as the note) and `docker compose up`.
 After a few seconds I'm off to the races.

 ## The Starter Application